si-blinta/tftp/README.txt

 We respected the Writers / Readers problem :
 We send an ACCESS_VIOLATION error if we encounter writers / readers problem.
-(could have implemented some time out solution , but no time to do it )
+(could have implemented some time out solution like in the multithreaded server, but no time to do it )

 ## Debugging